bow-swift/nef-editor-server/README.md

 ## 🔌 APIs

 ### Sign-in
 Sign in to nef using their Apple ID.
-You can consume this service using [Bow OpenAPI](openapi.bow-swift.io) and the schema at `NefEditorSchema`.
+You can consume this service using [Bow OpenAPI](https://openapi.bow-swift.io) and the schema at `NefEditorSchema`.
-You can read more about how sign-in works in the [How to Sign-in into nef?](#-how-to-sign-in-into-nef) section.
+> You can read more about how sign-in works in [How to Sign-in into nef?](#-how-to-sign-in-into-nef)

 #### Request
 - **POST** /signin